On the Impact of Hard Adversarial Instances on Overfitting in Adversarial Training: Experimental Settings

-\textbf{Fast Adversarial Training} Our experiment on fast adversarial training is on CIFAR10 and $\epsilon = 8 / 255$.
-The pseudocode of our method is demonstrated as Algorithm~\ref{alg:fast}.
-We use ATTA~\cite{zheng2020efficient} to initialize the perturbation of each training instance.
-The step size $\alpha$ of the perturbation update is $4 / 255$, same as~\cite{zheng2020efficient}.
-The average coefficient $\rho$ and $\beta$ is $0.9$ and $0.1$ unless explicitly stated.
-Our learning rate scheduler also follows~\cite{zheng2020efficient}: we train the model for $38$ epochs, the learning rate is $0.1$ on the first $30$ epochs, it decays to $0.01$ in the next $6$ epochs and further decays to $0.001$ in the last $2$ epochs.
+\textbf{Fast Adversarial Training} Our experiments in this section is on CIFAR10 and use the $l_\infty$ norm based adversarial budget with $\epsilon = 8 / 255$.
+The step size $\alpha$ in Algorithm~\ref{alg:fast} is $4 / 255$.
+Unless explicitly stated, the coefficient $\rho$ and $\beta$ is $0.9$ and $0.1$.
+We train the model for $38$ epochs, the learning rate is $0.1$ on the first $30$ epochs, it decays to $0.01$ in the next $6$ epochs and further decays to $0.001$ in the last $2$ epochs.
 When we use adaptive targets, the first $5$ epochs are the warmup period in which we use fixed targets.
 Since the goal here is to accelerate adversarial training, we do not use a validation set to do model selection as in~\cite{rice2020overfitting}.
 We use the standard data augmentation on CIFAR10: random crop and random horizontal flip.

-\textbf{Adversarial Finetuning with Additional Data} For CIFAR10, we use 500000 images from 80 Million Tiny Images dataset~\cite{torralba200880} with pseudo labels in~\cite{carmon2019unlabeled} \footnote{Data available for download on \href{https://github.com/yguooo/semisup-adv}{https://github.com/yguooo/semisup-adv}.
+\textbf{Adversarial Fine-tuning with Additional Data} For CIFAR10, we use 500000 images from 80 Million Tiny Images dataset~\cite{torralba200880} with pseudo labels in~\cite{carmon2019unlabeled} \footnote{Data available for download on \href{https://github.com/yguooo/semisup-adv}{https://github.com/yguooo/semisup-adv}.
 MIT license.
 Free to use.}.
 For SVHN, we use the extra held-out set provided by SVHN itself, which contains 531131 somewhat less difficult samples.
 When we construct a mini-batch, half of its instances are sampled from the original training set and the other half are sampled from the additional data.
-The learning rate in the fine-tuning phase is always $10^{-3}$ and is always fixed.
-Since we only fine-tune the model for only $1$ or $5$ epochs, we do not use a validation set for model selection.
+The experimental settings are the same as~\cite{carmon2019unlabeled} except the learning rate.
+We tune the learning rate and find that fixing it to $10^{-3}$ is the best choice.